yminnebo/TransitSHIME/README.md

 Welcome to the TransitSHIME GitHub Page!

-Here, you will find the codebase that was used to conduct the analyses presented in our published paper titled "<b>Gut microbiota response to <i>in vitro</i> transit time variation is mediated by microbial growth rates, nutrient use efficiency and adaptation to <i>in vivo</i> transit time</b>", a.k.a <b>TransitSHIME</b> This repository contains the code and configurations that were employed to generate the results and insights discussed in the paper.
+Here, you will find the codebase that was used to conduct the analyses presented in our published paper titled "<b>Gut microbiota response to <i>in vitro</i> transit time variation is mediated by microbial growth rates, nutrient use efficiency and adaptation to <i>in vivo</i> transit time</b>", a.k.a the <b>TransitSHIME</b>.
+We are strong supporters of the FAIR principles and find it important to share our data.
+Therefore, this repository contains the code and configurations that were employed to generate the results and insights discussed in the paper.

 ## About the Paper